harryliu-intel/async-toolkit/async-toolkit/m3utils/applications.design-automation.memory.lamb/README.md

 You will need to use nbfeeder to execute the task file.
 You can use [nbflow](https://nbflow.intel.com/), to monitor the progress.

+Other options are available for batchLambs.tcl.
+In particular you can add `-cheetahProject` and `-cheetahConfig`, which can be used to influence the final destination of the SHIP'd contents.

 ### References
 - [Cheetah Design System](https://goto/cheetah)
 - [SHIP Tool](http://goto/ship)